darsa-group/darsa-group.github.io/content/home/people.md

   flip_alt_rows: false
 ---

-To discuss opportunities to join the group, do not hesitate to [send us a CV and describe your interest](#contact)
+To discuss opportunities to join the group, do not hesitate to [send us a CV and describe your interest](#contact).